renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

 Container images consist of files.
 For instance, new files will be installed if you install a package.

-Trivy scans the files inside container images for
+Vul scans the files inside container images for

 - Vulnerabilities
 - Misconfigurations